 Check Telemetry ignores the telemetry opt-in setting.

-In Dotfuscator Community Edition, personally identifiable information (PII) is omitted from Instrumentation tracking.
-Including PII in collected telemetry data is a feature exclusive to Dotfuscator Professional Edition.
+In Dotfuscator Community, personally identifiable information (PII) is omitted from Instrumentation tracking.
+Including PII in collected telemetry data is a feature exclusive to Dotfuscator Professional.

 PreEmptive Solutions offers a number of endpoints to which your application can send messages.